hsarfraz/CSE-41287-linear-algebra-for-machine-learning/week 6/notes.md

-# Singular Value Decomposition (SVD) [link to video](https://www.youtube.com/watch?v=gXbThCXjZFM)

-* SVD helps reduces the dimensions of data that has many dimensions
-* Fourier transform (FFT)
-* Principle Component Analysis (PCA)
-* Correlation

-# terms used in discussion

-* symmetric matrix
-* eigenvalues
-* eigenvectors
-* diagonaalizable
-* singular values and their relation with eigenvalues

 # SVD video explanation [link](https://www.youtube.com/watch?v=vSczTbgc8Rc)

 In general, SVD is saying that any matrix, regardless of symmetry, rank, and shape, can be decomposed into three special matrices.